-This course is a study of the various classifications and functions of tort law, including intentional and negligent torts, causation, proximate cause, and defenses.
+course prepares students to manage network security.
+Prerequisite: CPT 101 or CPT 104 with a "C" or better.
+Fundamentals of Network Security II This course is the study of advanced security processes based on a security policy, emphasizing hands-on skills in the areas of secure perimeter, security connectivity, security management, identity services, and intrusion detection.
+The course prepares students to install/configure secure firewalls.
+Prerequisite: IST 291 with a "C" or better.
+LEG 120 Torts This course is a study of the various classifications and functions of tort law, including intentional and negligent torts, causation, proximate cause, and defenses.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
-LEG 121 Business Law I 3-0-3 This course is a study of the basics of commercial law, with emphasis on the formation and enforcement of contracts and the rules particular to the Uniform Commercial Code (UCC) and sales of goods.
+LEG 121 Business Law I This course is a study of the basics of commercial law, with emphasis on the formation and enforcement of contracts and the rules particular to the Uniform Commercial Code (UCC) and sales of goods.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
-LEG 122 Business Law II 3-0-3 This course is an in-depth study of the uniform commercial code with special emphasis on the essentials of Article 3, commercial paper and Article 9, secured transactions.
+LEG 122 Business Law II This course is an in-depth study of the uniform commercial code with special emphasis on the essentials of Article 3, commercial paper and Article 9, secured transactions.
 Business partnerships and corporations are studied.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
-LEG 132 Legal Bibliography 3-0-3 This course is a study of the methods of legal research, proper citation of authority, use of legal treatises, texts, reporters, and digests.
+LEG 132 Legal Bibliography This course is a study of the methods of legal research, proper citation of authority, use of legal treatises, texts, reporters, and digests.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
-LEG 135 Introduction to Law and Ethics 3-0-3 This course provides a general introduction to law, including courts, legal terminology, procedures, systems, and law of society.
+LEG 135 Introduction to Law and Ethics This course provides a general introduction to law, including courts, legal terminology, procedures, systems, and law of society.
 Emphasis is on ethics and the role of the paralegal in the legal system.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
-LEG 201 Civil Litigation I 3-0-3 This course is a study of the principles of litigation and the rules of procedure for each court in the South Carolina system, including pleading, practice, and discovery procedures.
+LEG 201 Civil Litigation I This course is a study of the principles of litigation and the rules of procedure for each court in the South Carolina system, including pleading, practice, and discovery procedures.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
 LEG 213 Family Law This course includes an examination of the laws of marriage, divorce, annulment, separation, adoption, custody, and the juvenile.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
-LEG 214 Property Law 3-0-3 This course includes an overview of property law, including the mechanics of various commercial and private property transactions and mortgage foreclosures.
+LEG 214 Property Law This course includes an overview of property law, including the mechanics of various commercial and private property transactions and mortgage foreclosures.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
 LEG 230 Legal Writing This course includes methods, techniques and procedures for the research and preparation of legal memoranda, trial and appellate briefs, and trial notebooks.

-Prerequisites: LEG 132, ENG 101 LEG 231 Criminal Law 3-0-3 This course includes a study of the definition and classification of criminal offenses, criminal responsibility and legal procedures in a criminal prosecution.
-Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.
+Prerequisites: LEG 132, ENG 101

 LEG 232 Law Office Management This course is a study of the basic principles of office management including administrative procedures, client relations, and office operation procedures.
 Prerequisite: RDG 032 or RWR 032 with a grade of "C" or better.